mblakele/taskbot/README.md

             element asset-person { 1 + xdmp:random(999) },
             (1 to xdmp:random(9))
             ! element asset-ref { xdmp:random(1000) } }),
-        xdmp:commit() },
+        (: This is an update, so be sure to commit each segment. :) xdmp:commit() },
       (: options - not used in this example. :)
       map:new(map:entry('testing', '123...'),
+      (: This is an update, so be sure to say so. :)
       $tb:OPTIONS-UPDATE)

 Important points: